mjpost/sacrebleu/README.md

     pip install sacrebleu[ja]

+In order to install Korean tokenizer support through `pymecab-ko`, you need to run the following command instead, to perform a full installation with dependencies:

+    pip install sacrebleu[ko]

 # Command-line Usage

 You can get a list of available test sets with `sacrebleu --list`.
 Please see [DATASETS.md](DATASETS.md)